MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 PrivateKey = <Private Key of the client>

 [Peer]
-PublicKey = <Public Key of the OPNsense Wireguard instance>
+PublicKey = <Public Key of the OPNsense WireGuard instance>
 AllowedIPs = <Networks to which this client should have access>/<Netmask>
              // For example "10.11.0.0/24, 192.168.1.0/24"
              //               |             |